Rapunzel77/dsa5-drag-ruler/README.md

 ## Limitations

 Does not work nicely for any token that has multiple movement types.
-For example birds that could fly or walk.
+For example, birds that could fly or walk.